 I am a Senior Lecturer in the Section of Virology at Imperial College London, where I have been working since September 2003, first as a postdoc in Professor Martin Allday's group investigating the role of the Epstein-Barr virus EBNA3 proteins in the transformation of B-cells and oncogenesis, and then leading a research group since September 2012.
 My research programme takes a genetic approach to explore the mechanisms by which Epstein-Barr virus (EBV) establishes latency, and to investigate the intersection between EBV diversity, mutation and pathogenesis.
 I completed my PhD in Oxford in 2000, and then studied Herpesvirus Saimiri with Professor Adrian Whitehouse at the University of Leeds before moving to Imperial in 2003.

 Regulation of the host cell transcriptome by EBV.

-This resource is intended to be open for the research community, and anyone wishing to have their data added should contact me, and I will endeavour to do add it, subject to the limitations of my website programming skills.
+This resource is intended to be open to the research community, and anyone wishing to have their data added should contact me, and I will endeavour to do add it, subject to the limitations of my website programming skills.

-Enquiries from prospective students with independent funding (or with the potential to obtain such funding) are welcomed at any time.
-Funded PhD opportunities are available through schemes operated at a college-wide level, such as the Wellcome Trust-funded 'Molecular and cellular basis of infection' PhD scheme, the MRC scheme (operated centrally by Imperial College Faculty of Medicine), the BBSRC-DTP scheme, and the College-funded PhD studentship programme.
-Note that the BBSRC and MRC schemes are fully funded only for British citizens.
-Schemes typically take applications annually around November-January to begin in the following September/October.
-Other possible sources of funding are described here.
+Enquiries from prospective PhD students with independent funding (or with the potential to obtain such funding) are welcomed at any time.
+Funded PhD opportunities are mainly available through schemes operated at a college-wide level.
+This includes the MRC Doctoral Training Programme (operated centrally by Imperial College Faculty of Medicine), the BBSRC Doctoral Training Programme, and the College-funded President's PhD studentships.
+Clinical students interested in undertaking a PhD should consider the clinical schemes centred around the Wellcome Trust 4i programme within the Faculty of Medicine.